 We Offer Complete Pet Dental Care

 You brush your teeth every day to keep your mouth clean and healthy.
-Would you be surprised if we told you that your pet needs the same treatment?
-Pet dental care is often overlooked by pet owners, not for lack of compassion, but because our pets tend to hide their oral problems.
+Would you be surprised to learn that your pet requires the same treatment?
+Pet dental care is often overlooked by pet owners, not due to a lack of compassion, but because our pets tend to hide their oral health issues.

-Pets use their mouths not just for eating but for playing and investigating the world around them.
+Pets use their mouths not just for eating, but also for playing and exploring the world around them.
 Therefore, it's important that they receive the most comprehensive and high-quality dental care possible.

 A complete dental prophylaxis procedure at our hospital includes: